 The complex and disunified rebel milieu in southern Thailand suggests that if peace is achieved with the BRN, then PULO factions will continue the fight.
 At the same time, from the perspective of all factions, the Thai government has not sufficiently prioritized the peace talks, nor has it granted sufficient autonomy to the ethnic Malay Muslims in southern Thailand.
 Despite the lack of action on the part of Thailand, few rebel groups have tried to internationalize the conflict.
-As a result, spillover or "jihadization" of the rebels in Thailand southern remains а low probability.
+As a result, spillover or "iihadization" of the rebels in Thailand remains low southern а probability.